MichaelWarmbier/Markdown-Collection/Markdown/Logical Problem-Solving.md

 - Return the evaluation
 ```

-This problem is broken down into three steps that may easily be written in _pseudo-code_:
+This problem is broken down into three steps that may easily be written in _pseudocode_:

 ```
 function isEven(integer)